om-mani-padme-hum/ezobjects-mysql/README.md

 ### ezobjects.createClass(objectConfig)
 A function that creates an ES6 class corresponding to the configuration outlined in `objectConfig`, with constructor, initializer, getters, setters, and also delete, insert, load, and update if `tableName` is configured

-### ezobjects.MySQLConnection(mysqlConfig)
-A MySQL database connection class that wraps the [standard mysql object](https://www.npmjs.com/package/mysql) and provides it with async/await functionality and transaction helpers

 ## Configuration Specifications